 Welcome to the Math Circle

-Registration for Fall 2013 is currently closed.
+Registration for Winter 2014 will be available shortly.
+Most spots are reserved for students continuing from Fall 2013.
 Students who did not get a placement in the math circle are put on the waiting list.

 Los Angeles Math Circle (LAMC) is a top-tier math circle attracting elementary, middle and high school students interested in mathematics and eager to learn.
 LAMC is a program of the Department of Mathematics at UCLA and over the years was supported by the National Science Foundation (NSF), Mathematical Science Research Instittue (MSRI), the Boeing Employees Community Fund, Raytheon, a gift from the Glickman family, and math circle families donations.